 What’s next for remote working?

 Five times more employees will be working from home.
 Prior to Covid, home working wasn’t really used that much.
 Even in banking and technology companies although the rate was higher.
-Around 53% of the workforce working from home.
+Around 53% of the workforce is now works from home.

 We are now looking at how we bring these standards back up.
 Adversaries see this as an opportunity, not a crisis.